 “Revenue growth is found to decline post-merger for both the target and the acquiring firm in a majority of cases.”

 So, in practice, “1 + 1 < 2” much of the time.
 This is known as “the outcome problem.”
 It seems as if every month you read about one of these failures in the press.

-DiliVer has invented a new M&A due diligence paradigm that introduces a combined entity/outcome-focused mindset and an industry-specific/data-driven software toolset to overcome the limitations caused by the current paradigm.
-This new paradigm is the basis of our provisional patent for “FinTech M&A Due Diligence Frameworks.”
+DiliVer has invented a new M&A deal paradigm that introduces a combined entity/outcome-focused mindset and an industry-specific/data-driven software toolset to overcome the limitations caused by the current paradigm.
+This new paradigm is the basis of our provisional patent for a “FinTech M&A Due Diligence Framework.”
 The first part of the patent describes the mindset framework and the second part describes the toolset framework.

 DiliVer’s space in the global marketplace as an enterprise may be defined in terms of its primary market segments, as follows: